augustojulio/candidate-management-platform/README.md

 - **React** was chosen for its flexibility and capability to build dynamic user interfaces.
 - **JWT** for secure authentication.
 - **SOLID Principles** and **Design Patterns** were applied to ensure the backend's scalability and maintainability.
-- Unit tests were added with **pytest** to ensure the correctness of models and API endpoints.
+- Unit tests were added with **unittest** to ensure the correctness of models and API endpoints.

 ---